linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 29.04.2024
+- Topic: AI + MySQL = Web4 USP
+- Directory: /posts/2024/April/29
+- Description: ``` 🎉🚀 We've achieved something amazing in the past few weeks! 🎉🚀 By combining AI and MySQL, we've built a unique USP for Web4! 🤖💻 Now, we can provide businesses, organizations, and communities with the most market-relevant data! 📊💼 #Web4 #AI #MySQL #DataAnalysis ```

 ### 28.04.2024
 - Topic: Join the team
 - Directory: /posts/2024/April/28